My Life! Teaching in a Korean University

 Adult ESL lesson plan sample

-Do you Have an Example of ESL Lesson Plans for University Students?
+Example of adult ESL Lesson Plans for University Students

-If you want to see this kind of ESL lesson plan in action, here’s the goods!
-It’s a lesson plan dealing with youth unemployment in South Korea and it’s suitable for a 3-4 hour class.
+If you want to see this kind of adult ESL lesson plan in action, here are the goods!
+It’s an ESL adult lesson plan dealing with youth unemployment in South Korea, and it’s suitable for a 3-4 hour class.

 Youth Unemployment in Korea Lesson Plan

 That said, the principles are the same, so just choose a topic more relevant to your students.
-Ideally, you could choose a similar reading or listening passage about youth unemployment in your own country and then much of the world would be done for you.
+Ideally, you could choose a similar reading or listening passage about youth unemployment in your own country.
+Then, much of the work would be done for you.

-Here are steps I followed for this advanced ESL lesson:
+Here are the steps I followed for this advanced ESL lesson:

 #1: Warm-up riddles + Setting the Context